HDC offers over 28 programs focusing on mental health and recovery services.

 CSP outreach services are provided to adults with the primary goal of assisting consumers in recovery from mental illness.

-Interventions include supportive therapy, medication management, and mental illness education; as well as assistance with learning needed skills, finding and maintaining affordable housing, building independent living skills, benefits assistance, vocational support, symptom monitoring, outreach, crisis assistance, psycho-social rehabilitation, and general case management.
+Interventions include supportive therapy, medication management, education regarding mental illness, assistance with learning needed skills, finding and maintaining affordable housing, independent living skills, benefits assistance, vocational support, symptom monitoring, outreach, crisis assistance, psycho-social rehabilitation, and general case management.
 Program services are primarily provided on an outreach basis with services typically occurring in the home or community.

 The social and emotional development of infants, toddlers, and preschoolers is important, and so are the relationships they have with their caregivers.
 ECMH services for these children (ages 0-5 years old) and their families focus on enhancing the connection between young children and their caregivers.

-Our Employment Connections Program provides high-quality vocational rehabilitation services to clients.
-These services are designed to enhance the quality of consumers’ lives through obtaining and maintaining meaningful employment.
+Employment Connection provides high-quality vocational rehabilitation services to clients.
+These services are designed to enhance the quality of their lives by obtaining and maintaining meaningful employment.
 We believe “work is therapy,” and all persons have the capacity to be productive members of their community.
 Employment Connection is specially designed to help adults with mental illness (MI), serious mental illness (SMI), and serious and persistent mental illness (SPMI).

 Services available Monday-Friday, 8:00 AM-4:30 PM